hinowashi/Insight-Project/README.md

 The solution to the problem is a constrain programing one.
 In the sence that we most see all the birds.
 The weather and cost will be added as secondary incentives.

-Finaly this product will be individualized since it will take the user origin location and in that senze will be a
+Finaly this product will be individualized since it will take the user origin location and budgets constraints.